JessieYueLiu/JessieYueLiu.github.io/_pages/publications.md

 # Conferences
 * June 2020 The SIAM Conference on the Life Sciences, California, U.S.
 * Dec.
 2018 The Conference of Mathematics and Life Science, Guangzhou, China.

+# Honors and Awards
+* 2020 – 2021 Recipient of Research Tuition Scholarship of City University of Hong Kong
+* May.
+2015 Mathematical Contest in Modeling of Central China, First Prize
+* 2013 – 2015 Merit Student in Huazhong Agricultural University